-While entrained oil droplets could potentially affect organisms by mechanical means (i.e., fouling, interference with feeding), research has not definitively demonstrated direct effects of droplets as separable from the effects of components dissolved from the oil (Parkerton et al. 2023b).
+While entrained oil droplets could potentially affect organisms by mechanical means (i.e., fouling, interference with feeding), research has not definitively demonstrated direct effects of droplets as separable from the effects of components dissolved from the oil (Carls et al. 2008; Parkerton et al. 2023b).
 Contact of droplets with organisms' surfaces (external or by ingestion) could facilitate direct exposure to hydrocarbons if they become bioavailable (i.e., dissolve; Letinski et al. 2014; Redman et al. 2017a).